Psilopsych/motif-mark/README.md

 # Motif-mark
 Python script to visualize motifs on sequences.
-An image will be created for each read.
+One image will be created for all reads.
 __Default output file is an SVG image.__ Motif colors are chosen randomly, if you're unhappy with colors or they are too similar, simply run the program until you obtain desirable colors.